Your browser is out-of-date!

 Then step inside the van to scrutinise taps, showers, toilet flush mechanisms, and the hob, oven and grill.

-11 The paperwork is also important – be sure to inspect the most recent service documents to check for any advisories.
+The paperwork is also important – be sure to inspect the most recent service documents to check for any advisories.

-12 Inspect all of the windows closely.
+Inspect all of the windows closely.
 Are any of them scratched or misted up?

-14 Have a CRiS check done on the tourer.
+The CRiS registration scheme assigns tourers with unique codes, allowing you to have a CRiS check done on the tourer.
 This compares the vehicle’s VIN number with a database listing stolen, damaged and written-off vehicles.

 The 17-digit CRiS number is displayed on at least seven of the windows, and stamped onto the chassis.
 Thieves often try to remove the number by grinding or scratching it off.
 Walk away from any caravan with CRiS damage.
-Find out more at cris.co.uk/cris-check.

-15 Check all of the van’s ownership and service documentation.
+Check all of the van’s ownership and service documentation.
 Has it been regularly and properly serviced?
-Was the servicing carried out by a reputable technician?
+Was the caravan servicing carried out by a reputable technician?
 Ask who has done the servicing when you call the seller, then check them out online.

-16 Examine the age of the tyres.
+Examine the age of the tyres.
 You’ll find this information on the tyre wall.
 It comprises two numbers – say, 37 15 – which denotes that the tyre was made in week 37 of 2015.

 The date of the tyre